- Last Updated: Tuesday, 12 February 2019 20:49

 • Re-check lighting plot - don’t get too complicated.
 This causes more tension for teams than anything else.

 • Ensure details of the Regional TheatreFest venue have been received as early as possible including stage measurements, lighting available, whether or not there is a sound system, purchase of tickets and all other relevant information regarding their TheatreFest.
 If this information is not received, contact the TheatreFest National Administrator who will be able to help you.
 Please remember most venues are staffed by volunteers who have work commitments.

 Adjudication at Regional TheatreFest

-- Everyone listen and learn.
-Don't have a closed mind.
+• Everyone should listen and learn and not have a closed mind.

 The New Venue at a Regional or National Final

 • Don't be over anxious.
 Each team will have technical rehearsal time at the venue.

 • Don't try to get into the venue before the allotted time as another team will be working or the Organisers will be busy.